dell-research-harvard/HomoglyphsCJK/README.md

 ```

 ## Usage
-There are two functionalities of this package: use **homoglyph_pairwise_distance** to calculate homoglyph distance between two strings, or use **homoglyph_merge** to merge two dataframes based on keys using homoglyphic edit distance which uses substitution cost considering character visual similarity.
+The package provides two functionalities:
++ The **homoglyph_pairwise_distance** calculates the homoglyph distance between two strings.
+It determines the similarity between strings by considering characters that have similar visual representations.
+This function can be used to measure the distance between pairs of strings.
++ The **homoglyph_merge** merges two dataframes based on keys using homoglyphic edit distance.
+It considers the visual similarity of characters and performs a merge operation on the specified columns.
+When merging dataframes, you can specify the columns to merge on.
+Additionally, the merging process can be parallelized using multiprocessing by setting the parallel argument.
+If the number of workers is not specified, the package will automatically utilize all available CPU cores.
-+ If you use **homoglyph_merge** or **homoglyph_pairwise_distance** on specific language, the dict will be downloaded automatically if not already exist, otherwise load from your current directory.
-So please make sure you run the script from a folder that has permission to write.
-The available languages are [zhs, zht, ko, ja] for simplified Chinese, traditional Chinese, Korean and Japanese respectively.
++ It's important to note that when using homoglyph_merge or homoglyph_pairwise_distance for a specific language, the package will download the required dictionary if it doesn't already exist.
+Otherwise, it will load the dictionary from the current directory.
+Ensure that you run the script from a folder with write permissions.
+The available languages for homoglyph operations are simplified Chinese (zhs), traditional Chinese (zht), Korean (ko), and Japanese (ja).
-+ **homoglyph_merge** merges two dataframes.
-When you merge two dataframes, you can specify the parallel argument to use multiprocessing.
-If you don't specify the num_workers when using parallel, it will automatically use the number of all detected CPU cores.
-+ Note that homoglyph_merge de-duplicates your passed in key columns and will in the end only return one unique value of the key specified. if you need to merge panel dataset to cross-sectional dataset for instance, you can de-duplicate the panel dataset key before you pass it in, then you will need to merge back your panel data using the matched key.
++ When using **homoglyph_merge**, it de-duplicates the query and key columns provided for efficiency.
+The function returns only the unique matches.
+Matching these unique matches back to the dataset is a standard operation in data wrangling and can be done using pandas or other environments.
+The package focuses on the merge operation and leaves the post-merge matching to the user.

 ```python
 from HomoglyphsCJK import  homoglyph_pairwise_distance,homoglyph_merge